simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

 [TOC]

 This is a reference for the metadata file `metadata/saml20-idp-hosted.php`.
-Both files have the following format:
+The file has the following format:

 ```php
 <?php